moubi/enform/docs/index.md

 ```
 [![Edit Dynamic form fields with enform](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/dynamic-form-fields-with-enform-bnho9?fontsize=14&hidenavigation=1&theme=dark)

-Enfrom does not automatically handle dynamic form elements (adding or removing felds), but you can make it aware of these changes with few adjustments.
+Enfrom does not automatically handle dynamic form elements (adding or removing felds), but it is possible to make it aware of such changes with few adjustments.
 The example above is a short version of the [codesandbox demo](https://codesandbox.io/s/dynamic-form-fields-with-enform-bnho9?fontsize=14&hidenavigation=1&theme=dark).

-**Let's start with the basics:** Enform wraps your form DOM and helps you handle its state changes.
-But you have to make Enform aware when your DOM changes - specifically if it is related to controlled fields.
-In this code snippet we **force Enform to reinitialize** when more fields are added or removed by setting the `key={fieldNames.length}` prop.
-Next step is to **update** the `initial` and `validation` props with the fields data. *Note that we have to keep track of this data ourself in our component state fx*.
-The last thing to do is to render all these newly added fields.
+**Let's start with the basics:** Enform wraps the form DOM and helps with handling its state.
+But it's required to make Enform aware when new DOM is added, just because it needs to be controlled being a form element.
+In this example **Enform is forced to reinitialize** whenever more fields are added or removed.
+It is done by setting the `key={fieldNames.length}` prop.

+Next logical step would be to **update** the `initial` and `validation` props with up to date fields data. *The data could be stored in the consumer's component state fx*.
+Last thing to do - render all these newly added fields.
 Enform will do the rest as usual.
 ___

 ### Full-featured form